Homeless to Homes Plan

 The Homeless to Homes Plan represents a significant shift in the way our community responds to homelessness.

-In the fall of 2008, Cincinnati City Council directed Strategies to End Homelessness, Inc. (formerly the Cincinnati/Hamilton County Continuum of Care for the Homeless, Inc.) to develop a comprehensive plan to ensure that homeless individuals would have access to appropriate shelter facilities and comprehensive services to facilitate their movement to permanent housing.
-Homeless to Homes, which was adopted by Cincinnati City Council in 2009, provides a comprehensive framework within which to work to ensure that homeless individuals receive the best possible services.
-In 2009, Cincinnati City Council also tasked Strategies to End Homelessness with implementing the Homeless to Homes Plan.
+In 2008, Cincinnati City Council directed Strategies to End Homelessness to develop a comprehensive plan to ensure that homeless individuals would have access to appropriate shelter facilities and comprehensive services to facilitate their movement to permanent housing.
+That plan, Homeless to Homes, was adopted by Cincinnati City Council in 2009.
+It provides a framework for our community to follow in order to do a better job of ensuring that homeless individuals receive the best possible services, services that will help them move out of shelter quicker and into housing.

 - Improved quality of services to move individuals out of homelessness quickly.
 The longer a person remains homeless, the harder it is to stabilize his/her housing.